gpeterson406/Greenwood_Book/_book/09-caseStudies.md

 methods we've been discussing for handling real problems.
 They are focused on biological applications because the particular journal (*Biology Letters*) that all of these were drawn from encourages authors to share their data sets, making our re-analyses possible.
-Use these sections to review or to re-inforce methods from earlier in the book.
+Use these sections to review or to re-enforce methods from earlier in the book.

 \sectionmark{The impact of simulated chronic nitrogen deposition}